Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Observations

-Data taken from MMS, as well as the calculated currents, were interpolated to the 30 ms FPI electron time resolution.
-As our main analysis involves ion and electron diamagnetic currents and the total current as computed from the curlometer method, any sub 150 ms variations in the ion parameters should not impact our results.
+{Data taken from MMS, as well as the calculated currents, were interpolated to the 30 ms FPI electron time resolution from the 150 ms ion time resolution and the 10 ms magnetometer time resolution following standard practice in MMS studies - see \citeA{Burch2016}, \citeA{Phan2016}, etc.} As our main analysis involves ion and electron diamagnetic currents and the total current as computed from the curlometer method, any sub 150 ms variations in the ion parameters should not impact our results.
 For all measured quantities that did not use the curlometer method, we averaged over all four MMS spacecraft to create a single data stream.
 Our calculations and measurements were completed in Cartesian GSE coordinates and then stored in spherical GSE coordinates, in which the $\phi$ angle is in the primary current direction along the dayside magnetopause as can be seen defined in Figure \ref{fig:Event_locations}.
 A more detailed description of these spherical coordinates is provided in Section 3.